An Accelerated Bachelor’s/Master’s (ABM) Program is offered by the College of Health Sciences:

 - Be within 40 semester hours of graduation

-- Have written approval of the program coordinator(s) of both the respective undergraduate and graduate programs, the SHS Assistant Director of Student Services, and the SHS Director of Academic Programs for specific graduate courses to be acceptable for dual credit in the undergraduate and master’s degree programs;
+- Have written approval of the program coordinator(s) of both the respective undergraduate and graduate programs, the CHS Assistant Director of Student Services, and the CHS Director of Academic Programs for specific graduate courses to be acceptable for dual credit in the undergraduate and master’s degree programs

-- Meet all requirements for admission into the specified graduate program (except for the GRE and completion of the undergraduate degree); and
+- Meet all requirements for admission into the specified graduate program (except for the GRE and completion of the undergraduate degree)

 - Apply for admission to the ABM Program including all necessary admissions documentation to the Graduate School by the deadline dates listed below.